PARENTS' SUPPORT pages

 This page aims to provide parents with information relating to children who may require additional support with a range of difficulties.
 It is a place for you to source information, strategies and advice on how best to support your child in overcoming barriers to their learning.

-If you have any queries regarding additional support you or your child may need, you can contact the SEN team via email: email@example.com or through the school office on 01702 354012
+If you have any queries regarding additional support you or your child may need, you can contact the SEND team via email: email@example.com or through the school office on:

-As parents you are your child's most influential teacher with an important part to play in helping your child to learn to read.
+As carers/parents, you are your child's most influential teacher with an important part to play in helping your child to learn to read.

 Here are some suggestions on how you can help to make this a positive experience.